 Good luck in Chinese

-One of the most widely seen Chinese characters in China is 福 fú the character for good fortune or luck.
+One of the most widely seen Chinese characters is 福 fú the character for good fortune or luck.
 You see it painted as a decoration everywhere: on wind chimes, paintings, lanterns, pots and posters.
 A look at its origin gives a feel of the complexity and longevity of symbols in Chinese culture.
 It also represents the God of Fortune (Fu) who is part of the good luck trinity of Fu, Lu and Shou (luck, prosperity and long life) .

 Good fortune descends from above